Didero/MonkeyPack/readme.md

 # MonkeyPack
 A commandline packer and unpacker of Return To Monkey Island's ggpack files, written in Python 3.8.
-This project is based very much on the work done over at [Thimbleweed Park Explorer](https://github.com/bgbennyboy/Thimbleweed-Park-Explorer).
+This project is based very much on the work done over at [Dinky Explorer](https://github.com/bgbennyboy/Dinky-Explorer).
 Thanks!

 ## Finding The Game Files
 To find the game files in Steam: right-click 'Return To Monkey Island', select 'Manage', and then click 'Browse local files'.
 This opens a file explorer window in the location of the game files.